 February 4, 1927 – The U.S. 66 Highway Association was formed in Tulsa, Oklahoma, and the road’s lifetime name, “The Main Street of America,” was born.

-The Riviera Roadhouse is established in Gardner, Illinois.
+The Riviera Roadhouse was established in Gardner, Illinois.

 March 4, 1928 – The “First Annual International -Trans-Continental Foot Race,” or the “Bunion Derby” as it came to be known, starts in Los Angeles.
-The race covered the entire length of Route 66 to Chicago, and then went on to Madison Square Garden in New York.
-The race, and the first prize of $25,000, is won by Andy Payne, a 20 year-old from Claremore, Oklahoma – a Route 66 town and the stomping ground of Will Rogers.
-He covers 3,422.3 miles in 84 days, with an actual running time of 573 hours, 4 minutes and 34 seconds.
+The race covered the entire length of Route 66 to Chicago and then went on to Madison Square Garden in New York.
+Andy Payne wins the race and the first prize of $25,000, a 20-year-old from Claremore, Oklahoma – a Route 66 town and the stomping ground of Will Rogers.
+He covers 3,422.3 miles in 84 days, with an actual running time of 573 hours, 4 minutes, and 34 seconds.

-By this time Illinois boasted approximately 7,500 miles of paved roads, including all of its portion of U.S. Highway 66.
+By this time, Illinois boasted approximately 7,500 miles of paved roads, including its portion of U.S. Highway 66.
 A Texaco road report published that same year noted the route was fully concreted in Kansas, 66% paved in Missouri, and 25% improved in Oklahoma.
-In contrast, the 1,200 mile western stretch (with the exception of California’s metropolitan areas) never saw a cement mixer.
+In contrast, the 1,200-mile western stretch (except for California’s metropolitan areas) never saw a cement mixer.
 Until the height of the Great Depression, Texas, New Mexico, Arizona, and the desert communities of southeast California collectively totaled only 64.1 miles of surfaced highway along Route 66.

-Chicago is becoming a dangerous place, especially in the suburb of Cicero, which Route 66 runs through and Al Capone makes his headquarters.
+Chicago is becoming dangerous, especially in the suburb of Cicero, which Route 66 runs through, and Al Capone makes his headquarters.

-Ted Drewes Frozen Custard is established in St. Louis, Missouri.
+Ted Drewes Frozen Custard was established in St. Louis, Missouri.

-The Old Mill Restaurant opens for business in Lincoln, Illinois, first called the Blue Mill.
+The Old Mill Restaurant opened for business in Lincoln, Illinois, first called the Blue Mill.

 The Ariston Café opens for business at its new location on Route 66 in Litchfield, Illinois.

-January 5, 1931 – Missouri was the third state to completely pave its portion of Route 66, following Illinois and Kansas.
-The last mile of original Route 66 is paved in Phelps County just east of the Pulaski County line near Arlington.
+January 5, 1931 – Missouri was the third state to ultimately pave its portion of Route 66, following Illinois and Kansas.
+The last mile of the original Route 66 is paved in Phelps County, just east of the Pulaski County line near Arlington.
 The work crew tosses coins into the wet cement to celebrate the completion.

-Odell Standard Oil Station established in Odell, Illinois.
-It was closed in 1975, but still stands as a museum today.
+Odell Standard Oil Station was established in Odell, Illinois.
+It was closed in 1975 but still stands as a museum today.

-Carr Phillips 66 Service Station established in Cuba, Missouri.
+Carr Phillips 66 Service Station was established in Cuba, Missouri.

-The Totem Pole Trading Post is established in Rolla, Missouri.
+The Totem Pole Trading Post was established in Rolla, Missouri.